New TN bill filed would allow guns on all school campuses - NewsBreak

 The language currently in state law says firearms are prohibited to be brought onto the “campus” of any school – including college campuses.

-Further, the prohibition would not apply to “universities, college campuses, and other public or private non-K-12 educational institutions or property.”
+Further, the prohibition would not apply to “universities, college campuses, and other public or private non-K-12 educational institutions or property.”‘Drag show bill’ advances to House committee, Senate floor

 If passed, the bill would take effect this July.